 Medicare comes in different parts, each offering various aspects of coverage for medical care.

-Original Medicare are comprised of parts A and B. Part A covers inpatient care and Part B helps pay for outpatient services.
+Original Medicare comprises Parts A and B. Part A covers inpatient care and Part B helps pay for outpatient services.

 Medicare supplement insurance is called Medigap.
 These plans help cover out-of-pocket expenses.

-Medicare parts A and B have standard benefits offered to everyone.
-Private insurance companies offer Medicare Advantage plans, Medicare Part D, and Medigap policies, and as such, benefits may vary.
+Medicare Parts A and B offer standard benefits to everyone.
+Private insurance companies offer Medicare Advantage plans, Medicare Part D, and Medigap policies, and benefits may vary.

 All Medicare Advantage plans must offer the same benefits found in Medicare Parts A and B, but private insurance companies can choose to add extra benefits.
 These may include coverage for: